nevtemu/password/README.md

 Also numbers are easy to generate with `Math.random()` function, but I decided to stick with same method for all character types.

 ## Copy button
 For convinience (to avoid selecting and coping the password) added "copy" button.
 On lick it will move generated password into clipboard.
 This implemented using clipboard API `navigator.clipboard.writeText()`.
+Not all browsers support this feature, but I did not want to use older `document.execCommand()`.
+This feature is not available in my live version since it requires a secure origin (either HTTPS, localhost or disabled by running Chrome with a flag).
+And my page does not have SSL certificate.
+I'm planing to add function to disable "copy" button after `window.isSecureContext` check.

 ## Password strength
 Password strength is checked in two ways: